-Matthew is a Ph.D. student at the MIT Media Lab, working with Henry Holtzman's Information Ecology Group and Ramesh Raskar's Camera Culture Group.
+Matthew is a Ph.D. graduate from the MIT Media Lab.
+He worked with Henry Holtzman's Information Ecology Group and Ramesh Raskar's Camera Culture Group.
 He is making the next generation of interactive and glasses-free 3D displays.
 Matthew graduated summa cum laude from Tufts University in 2004 with a Bachelor of Science in Computer Engineering and worked from 2004 to 2007 at Analogic Corp. as an Imaging Engineer, where he designed threat detection algorithms for Computed Tomography security scanners.
 In 2009 Matthew was awarded a Masters of Media Arts and Sciences from the MIT Media Lab.
 His work has been funded by the NSF and the Media Lab consortia, and has appeared in SIGGRAPH, CHI, and ICCP.

 Imagine a display that behaves like a window.
 Glancing through it, viewers perceive a virtual 3D scene with correct parallax, without the need to wear glasses or track the user.
 Light that passes through the display correctly illuminates the virtual scene.
 We contribute a new, interactive, relightable, glasses-free 3D display.
 By simultaneously capturing a 4D light field, and displaying a 4D light field, we are able to realistically modulate the incident light on rendered content.
 Our hardware points the way towards novel 3D interfaces, in which users interact with digital content using light widgets, physical objects, and gesture.